Deepika-muchukota/SE-Project/Sprint 3.md

 ## **Sprint 3 Objectives**
 In Sprint 3, our team aimed to:
-1. Complete pending tasks from Sprint 2.
+1. Complete pending tasks and new issues found in1 Sprint 2.
 2. Implement additional APIs for core functionalities.
 3. Continue improving integration between frontend and backend.
-4. Write comprehensive backend and frontend unit tests.
+4. Write comprehensive backend and frontend unit tests, and cypress tests for frontend.
 5. Provide detailed backend API documentation.
 6. Submit GitHub repository link and a narrated demo video.